crackerli/coda-mobile-wallet/README.md

     <string>StakingPower wallet want to access you photo library to save qr image</string>.

 # Install on iOS
+    If you are Chinese mainland, please following below to install StakingPower wallet.
     1. Install TestFlight
     2. Scan the QR code image below and follow the instructions.
 <img src="https://github.com/crackerli/coda-mobile-wallet/blob/milestone2/assets/StakingPower_Wallet_TestFlight_QR_Image.png" >
+    If you are non-Chinese mainland, please search "StakingPower" in appstore and install it.

 # Install on Android
     Search "StakingPower Wallet" on Google Play and install it.